wildfly/quickstart/ejb-security-plus/README.md

 ### Modify the Server Configuration using the JBoss CLI Tool

-1. Start the JBoss Enterprise Application Platform 6 or JBoss AS 7 Server by typing the following:
+1. Start the JBoss Enterprise Application Platform 6 server by typing the following:

 		For Linux:  JBOSS_HOME_SERVER_1/bin/standalone.sh
 		For Windows:  JBOSS_HOME_SERVER_1\bin\standalone.bat